Australia police: Christmas Day bomb plot foiled, 5 detained

 Police believed the threat had been neutralized through the raids on five Melbourne premises, he said.

-Prime Minister Malcolm Turnbull said: "This is one of the most substantial terrorist plots that have been disrupted over the last several years."

 "Islamist terrorism is a global challenge that affects us all.
-But we must not be cowed by the terrorists," Turnbull told reporter.
+But we must not be cowed by the terrorists," Turnbull told reporters.

 "We will continue to go about our lives as we always have.
 What these criminals seek to do is to kill.
-But they also seek to frighten us, to cow us into abandoning our Australian way of life.
-They want to frighten Australians.
-They want to divide Australians.
-They want us to turn on each other.
-We will not let them succeed," he added.
+But they also seek to frighten us, to cow us into abandoning our Australian way of life," he added.

 Since Australia's terrorist threat level was elevated in September 2014, the government says there have been four extremist attacks and 12 plots foiled by police.